mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 “The other shore” means to be like freely flowing water.

 Like in *Blue Cliff Record*, explaining about baby’s consciousness.
 Do you remember?
-The teacher says, “Baby’s consciousness is like to throw of ball into a stream of swift water.”
+The teacher says, “Baby’s consciousness is like throwing a ball into a stream of swift water.”
 So it’s touch it, and go.
 That is free flowing water.
 As soon as possible, we should do it.
 This is our practice, this is [to] practice wisdom.
 That is called “the other shore.”

 So the other shore is not *far* from us.
-The other shore is here, in this shore.
+The other shore is here in this shore.
 Because it is a practice.
 So when you practice, right in the middle of practice, there is the other shore.

 > Therefore it is called ‘Paramita’.

 *Param* in Sanskrit means “gone beyond.” *Ita* means “she who has gone.”
 That is the meaning of *ita*, so *paramita* is “gone beyond the person who has gone.”
 In other words, gone beyond something which you have gone.

-So if you arrive, you cannot stay there.
-You have to go beyond.
+So if you arrived, you cannot stay there, you have to go beyond.

 That’s why *prajna paramita* means wisdom *beyond* [the] wisdom which you have arrived.
-Because you already [have] wisdom.
-So you have already arrived there.
+Because you already [have] wisdom, so you have already arrived there.
 But you have to go beyond.

-It means, if you stay with wisdom which you have gone, I think [a] question comes up, like [someone] said: what’s going on if we cut off the wisdom?
+It means, if you stay with wisdom which you have gone, I think [a] question comes up, like Cory said: what’s going on if we cut off the wisdom?
 But real wisdom must be something alive in our everyday life.
 So, wisdom *beyond* wisdom.
 That is real wisdom.

 #### 34:02

-Okay, next, page 97... [...] this is also talking about the meaning of *paramita*.
-This paragraph mentions the meaning of paramita in terms of *emptiness of mark*.
-And the next paragraph on page 97, paramita is [talked about] in terms of *emptiness of dharma*.
+Okay, next, page 97... this is also talking about the meaning of *paramita*.
+This (previous) paragraph [talks about] the meaning of paramita in terms of *emptiness of mark*, and in the next paragraph on page 97, paramita is [talked about] in terms of *emptiness of dharma*:

 > “Good Knowing Advisors, deluded people recite with their mouths, but while they recite they live in falsehood and in error.
 When there is practice in every thought, that is the true nature.
 You should understand this dharma, which is the Prajna dharma; and cultivate this conduct, which is the Prajna conduct.
 Not to cultivate is to be a common person, but in a single thought of cultivation, you are equal to the Buddhas.”

-From this point, this paramita is mentioned in terms of emptiness of dharma, because everything exists in the emptiness.
-So you have to always go beyond something which you have understood, which you have been.
+From this point, this paramita is mentioned in terms of *emptiness of dharma*, because everything exists in the emptiness, so you have to always go beyond something which you have understood, which you have been.
 You have to go beyond.
-Always you have to move, means constantly you should maintain actualization, the flow of actualization, the flow of activities.
+Always you have to move, [that] means constantly you should maintain actualization [or] flow, the flow of activities.

 So that’s why here it says, “In a single thought of cultivation, there is wondrous passage to make your life buddha.”
 Buddha, or wise: the wise person.
 It’s not a concept.

 That is [what is said] here.
 Is that okay?

-#### 37:22

 **Question:** So Hojo-san, when he says, like, “In a single thought of cultivation,” he’s not talking about a concept?

 **Katagiri Roshi:** Not concept.
-There are cultivation; cultivation means, in this paragraph it [says], “Cultivate this *conduct*.”
-Cultivate this conduct means the conduct of wisdom.
+Cultivation means [...] in this paragraph it [says], “Cultivate this *conduct*.” *Cultivate this conduct* means the conduct of wisdom.
 You have to cultivate, you have to nurture your doings of wisdom.
 In other words, you must behave as a person who has arrived at the other shore.
 Because we are buddha.
 So we exist in the realm of buddhaland, so we have to cultivate, we have to nurture.
-That is conduct or activity of wisdom.
+That is [the] conduct or activity of wisdom.
 That is cultivation.

 So in the single moment of cultivation, in other words in the single moment of thought, “we have to cultivate wisdom” means we have to see the single thought, because each single thought has its own form, its own characteristics.
 So you cannot ignore.
 But each characteristic is based on no root, so emptiness.
 So you have to see it, but next, in terms of emptiness of dharma, you just touch [it], but the basic nature of existence is like swift water.
 So if you think it, it is just like throwing a ball into the stream of swift water.
-So it goes.
+It goes.

-So your thoughts always coming up like that.
+Your thoughts [are] always coming up like that.
 If you do zazen, you can see [this].
 This is our nature.
 But our consciousness always sits and then tries to stay with it.
 That is attachment.

-And then, in terms of emptiness of emptiness, you have to maintain the flow of activity.
-The free-flowing water.
+And then, in terms of *emptiness of emptiness*, you have to maintain the flow of activity, the free-flowing water.
 You life must be your life, your thought must be like freely flowing water.
 And you just maintain that one.
-That’s why it’s very difficult to understand freedom or peace, because peace or freedom are just functioning, or flow of activities, of being like ...
+That’s why it’s very difficult to understand freedom or peace, because peace or freedom are just functioning, or flow of activities, of being like freely ...

 *[Tape change.]*

 ...
 So it seems to be easy, but it’s not so easy to maintain it forever.
-It’s very difficult.
+It’s *very* difficult.
 That’s why naturally we have to talk about it, we have to think deeply.
-That is a teaching.
+That is [the] teaching.
 Without teaching, it’s very difficult to carry this simple practice.

 #### 42:15